Skip to content

 Facial Pain & TMD Barrington

-Woman holding face in painDid you know that, in addition to providing exceptional dental care, we also offer effective management of facial pain?
-Whether you have jaw pain, ear pain, headaches or other types of facial pain, Dr. Iwona can address your discomfort using conservative treatment options.
+Woman holding face in painDid you know that, besides providing exceptional dental care, we also offer effective management of facial pain?
+Whether you have jaw pain, ear pain, headaches, or other types of facial pain, Dr. Iwona can address your discomfort using various conservative treatment options.

 Are you a doctor looking to refer a patient to our care?
 Click here for our online Facial Pain & TMD referral form.

 If you’ve had imaging such as X-rays or MRIs done elsewhere, please bring those in for Dr. Iwona to review.
-The process of getting your facial pain evaluated is different from that of a dental exam.
-Dr. Iwona will perform muscle, cervical and neurological examinations to determine the source of your pain.
+The process of evaluating your facial pain is different from that of a dental exam.
+Dr. Iwona will perform muscle, cervical, and neurological examinations to determine the source of your pain.

 TMJ Assessment and TMD Treatment